 You may begin to work on the Aleph emblem as soon as you enter the third grade.
 Most Cubs begin work on the Aleph emblem when they are working on their Bear or Webelos badge.
 All requirements must be completed while the Cub is a registered member of a Cub Scout pack and before he completes the fifth grade in school.

 The Aleph emblem is a medal worn over the left pocket of your Cub Scout uniform.
 It has a Torah and a Ner Tamid on it, to remind you that once you have earned it, others will depend upon you to teach them.

 Download an application form for the Aleph Emblem

-Download the workbook for the Aleph Emblem
+Download the emblem requirements and workbook for the Aleph Emblem